sohooo/k8s-playbooks/docs/MAINTENANCE_PLAYBOOK.md

 Each command task has explicit `failed_when` rules so that unexpected return codes surface immediately.

+> **Delegation note:** RKE2 worker nodes do not ship with `kubectl` or a KUBECONFIG.
+The playbook therefore
+> delegates every Kubernetes command to a control-plane host within the same cluster whenever the current
+> target lacks the tooling.
+This keeps the maintenance workflow functional across all node types while
+> preserving the node-specific scheduling logic.

 ## Extending the workflow

 - Add new tasks to `maintenance_sequence.yml` to keep the control-plane/worker orchestration intact.